 These beginner rollerblade wheels are moderately tall and soft.
 Just the perfect set of wheels for recreational rollerbladers pursuing fun rather than performance.

 The wheels have SG5 bearings powering them.
 With these bearings and wheels, you won’t go that fast.
 But you’re a recreational or fitness level-skater, and I guess speed isn’t super important to you.

 But if you think these skates are slow, think again.
-You’ll want to read up on how stop on rollerblades for beginners before strapping guys blades on.
+You’ll want to read up on how to stop on rollerblades for beginners before strapping these blades on.